 - chronic exposure to environmental and cleaning chemicals

 - undergoing chemotherapy and radiation treatments

 - Zinc deficiency

-How do I retain my sense of smell?
+How do I retain my sense of smell (and taste)?

 Some anosmia imbalances can be corrected with daily scent inhalation sessions.
 To retrain the nose to smell again, sniff a couple of “culinary” essential oils (these entice taste buds which strengthen the olfaction process), six to ten times per nostril, twice daily.
 Rotate the scents smelled daily if possible, or at minimum, three to four times a week.

 Culinary scents include (but not limited to) cinnamon, lemon, oregano, thyme, rosemary, nutmeg, cardamom and ginger.
 Science also shows essential oils containing vanillin, such as Balsam Peru, showed a higher recognition rate among anosmics (source).
 For some people, they can start smelling again within a couple months, for other with more severe trauma to their olfactory system, it may take much longer.

 Since your sense of smell directly related with your ability to taste, you will use this method to strengthen both smell and taste senses.

 Other helpful remedies: